sanjosh/csdocs/physics/computation_and_statistical_mechanics.md

 # Random satisfiability

-Mitchell, hard and easy distributions of SAT problems Cheeseman, where the really hard problems
+1. Mitchell, hard and easy distributions of SAT problems
+1. Cheeseman, where the really hard problems

 These two papers showed Random satisfiability

-Probability that formula has satisfying assignment drops to zero when (M=ratio of variables/N=ratio of clauses) goes beyond 5 At same point in curve, the median time of David Putnam algorithm goes sharply up.
+Probability that formula has satisfying assignment drops to zero when (M=ratio of variables/N=ratio of clauses) goes beyond 5

+At same point in curve, the median time of David Putnam algorithm goes sharply up.

 Sharp threshold conjectured as N -> inf

 Hard instances are close to threshold

+See
-Mezard, Analytic and Algorithmic Solution of Random Satisfiability Author, Determining the computational complexity from characteristic phase transitions, 1999
+1. Mezard, Analytic and Algorithmic Solution of Random Satisfiability
+1. Monasson, Determining the computational complexity from characteristic phase transitions, 1999

-suggested that hardness is related to phase transitions
+Both above papers suggested that hardness is related to phase transitions

 Satisfiability threshold is around 4.22 (M/N)